stridecolossus/jove-blog/blog/part-5-terrain/panama.md

 }
 ```

-Linking the method handle requires an FFM _function descriptor_ derived from the _signature_ of the native method:
+Linking the method handle requires an FFM _function descriptor_ derived from the _signature_ of the native method.

 First the memory layout of the method is derived from its parameters:

 ```java